taey16/taey16.github.io/_posts/2023-03-01-[-Generative-models-GANs]-Latent-Manipulation.md

 (click above and make sure full-screen mode)

 #### Various Face-related attributes Manipulation
+We defined three stages to edit latents:
+- Sampling: A stage that samples z, w, w+, and image.
+- Inversion: Optional stage for conditioning on a given image.
+If there is an input image we want to edit, we first apply inversion from the image to get a style-latent w+.
+- Editing: Manipulating the latent vector acquired from the previous stage.
+In this stage, we adopt a flow-based (i.e. StyleFlow), driving prompt-based (CLIP and LAION) editing.
+Note that not only editing a latent vector but fine-tuning our synthesizer as well, if necessary.

 Steerable attributes we trained are geometry, lighting, age, gender, race, glasses, hat, makeup, facial expression, etc. Here we showcase various face-related attributes manipulation from our trained generator and manipulator.
+The key is that face identity must not be changed when conducting editing.

 - Geometry (Yaw, Pitch)